 Little Wolf Junior/senior High School

-- Little Wolf Junior/senior High School's student population of 324 students has stayed relatively flat over five school years.
+- Little Wolf Junior/senior High School's student population of 339 students has grown by 6% over five school years.

 |Grades Offered||Grades 7-12|

 - Little Wolf Junior/senior High School is ranked within the bottom 50% of all 2,029 schools in Wisconsin (based off of combined math and reading proficiency testing data) for the 2017-18 school year.